spratt/mausritter-online-sheet/README.md

 Enjoy your games!

-If you encounter bugs or have ideas to improve the app, contact me at: [brightsdays](https://brightsdays.github.io/contacts).
+If you encounter bugs or have ideas to improve the app, create an [issue](https://github.com/spratt/mausritter-online-sheet/issues).